Sergio-GomezA/calibration_power/README.md

-# GWAcalibration
+# Calibration of Reanalysis to GB wind power generation
-Global Wind Atlas calibration to UK power
+Started as a Global Wind Atlas calibration to UK power, however to keep working with spatiotemporal properties now we're calibrating ERA5.

 ## Next Steps